jinternals/support-agent/README.md

 This is a demo application that showcases capabilities such as **Retrieval-Augmented Generation (RAG)** and **Tool Calling** using **Spring AI MCP (Model Context Protocol)**.

+**Challenges with Large Language Models (LLMs)**

+- Limited built-in knowledge
+- No access to external data sources
+- Restricted context window
+- Potential for hallucination

+**How We Overcome These Challenges**
+By integrating RAG, MCP, and multi-step orchestration, we can enhance LLMs with real-time data access, richer context, and more reliable outputs.

+---
 ## 📦 Modules

 The application is divided into the following modules: